Mohamed Juldeh Jalloh

-Dr. Juldeh Jalloh earned a bachelor's degree in political science from Fourah Bay College, a Master's degree in political science from the University of Ibadan in Ibadan, Nigeria; and doctorate degree from the University of Bordeaux in Bordeaux, France.
+Jalloh earned a bachelor's degree in political science from Fourah Bay College, a Master's degree in political science from the University of Ibadan in Ibadan, Nigeria; and doctorate degree from the University of Bordeaux in Bordeaux, France.
 Jalloh is fluent in several languages including English and French.

 A political scientist by profession, Jalloh started working for the United Nations in 2000, when he was a program officer at the United Nations mission in Kosovo.
 He has also served as a member of the board of senior advisers at the United Nations stabilization mission in Mali and the Sahel region.

-He was appointed the presidential running mate of Julius Maada Bio in the Sierra Leonean general election of 2018, which they won in a run-off.
+He was nominated the presidential running mate of Julius Maada Bio in the Sierra Leonean presidential election of 2018, which they won in a run-off.

-Juldeh Jalloh is a devout Muslim, and was born and raised in Koidu, Kono District in eastern Sierra Leone.
+Jalloh is a devout Muslim, and was born and raised in Koidu, Kono District in eastern Sierra Leone.
 He is a member of the Fula ethnic group.